By now there isn’t much you can do but process holiday orders.

 Emails should be sent, websites updated, cards mailed.
 And shortly, sometime about December 10-15, your shipping deadlines will have passed and it will be like a faucet shut off at the winery.

-Have no fear, in this eerie and quite time from mid-December – Valentine’s Day there is plenty you can accomplish and when buds break and tourist appear, you’ll be glad you did.
+Have no fear, in this eerie and quiet time from mid-December – Valentine’s Day there is plenty you can accomplish and when buds break and tourist appear, you’ll be glad you did.

 Compared to other industries we’re a pretty friendly group.
 We have Facebook groups to share tips on vendors, meet at conferences and share experiences on technology, and sometimes even recommend customers.
 When you’re doing your best tap dance to delight and charm a customer in the off-season, it is always helpful to have a couple other business cards under the bar to send them along their way.
 Set aside a particularity slow day – like Tuesdays this December and January – and assign a tasting room team member just go out and network.
 Pass around tasting mats and business card.
 Share wine.
 Invite your neighbors over over.
 This is also a great time to host a hospitality party or invite a winery to close down the tasting room one morning and have a tour.
 And don’t forget about our friends at the hotels and livery services – they need some attention, too.
 And believe us, in June you’ll be glad you did.